Dispersion in time and space: what propagating optical pulses in time (& not space) forces us to confront: Pulse propagation

 If the propagation medium also has a temporal response (i.e. temporal dispersion), and if we do not want to model it explicitly, then we can use the approach described in the previous section, where the temporal response of the material was (approximately) represented as if it were instead due to spatial properties.

 Finally, note that in ordinary temporally propagated simulations, the computational past and the physical (temporal) past are identical; this is not the case for spatially propagated simulations, as mentioned above.
+A depiction of the temporal propagation scheme was shown in fig. \ref{fig-reflect-t}